sagemath/trac_to_gh/Issue 7932.md

 # Issue 7932: _Complex_I undeclared - a new bug totally stops a Solaris 10 build.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7932

 Original creator: drkirkby